Coldcard/firmware/docs/limitations.md

 # Signing / Wallet Types

-- with Electrum, we can do only traditional BIP32, p2pkh wallets (not bech32, nor segwit)
+- with Electrum, we support classic payment addresses (p2pkh), Bech32 Segwit and P2SH/Segwit
-    - because their export/import of unsigned txn is limited
+    - however, each wallet must be of a single address type; cannot be mixed (their limitation)
-    - this will improve in time as they make updates
+    - the same Coldcard could be used in each of the three modes (we don't care about address format)
 - with Bitcoin Core (version 0.17?), we can do PSBT transactions, which support everything
 - we don't support coinbase transactions, so don't mine directly into a Coldcard wallet